A toddler at a table pushing both arms into the sleeves of a loose T-shirt while a grown-up points to the sleeve openings.

 3. 03

-Pull the shirt back off, lay it face down again, and repeat for 2 to 4 calm turns, or stop sooner if your child is done.
+Help pull the shirt back off, lay it face down again, and repeat.

 Safety Check